 New Orleans is known for its thriving arts and culture scene that offers a variety of things to do, like checking out the Ogden Museum of Southern Art, the New Orleans Jazz Museum, and the Contemporary Arts Center.
 You can also visit popular spots such as Jackson Square or take in the history at the National WWII Museum while enjoying views of the Mississippi River.

-It’s not just an essential part of what makes this city unique; it plays a significant role in their economy too!
+It’s not just an essential part of what makes this city unique; it also plays a significant role in their economy!
 From Mardi Gras festivities to live music venues – people come from all over each year to immerse themselves in local customs.
-Additionally, many residents benefit through employment opportunities provided by these attractions which contribute significantly towards revenue generated locally.
+Additionally, many residents benefit through employment opportunities provided by these attractions, contributing significantly towards revenue generated locally.

-If you’re planning to hit up New Orleans, here are some things to remember when looking for things to do in New Orleans.
+If you plan to hit up New Orleans, here are some things to remember.
 The prices for different sights can change depending on where you go, so check the web before heading out.
 You’ll find most attractions around the French Quarter, and it’s pretty easy-peasy to get there by foot.
 But if your legs need a break or two, no worries!
 There are streetcars and ride-shares all over that will do just fine.

-New Orleans is an exceptional destination with unique offerings in terms of entertainment, cuisine, and music.
+New Orleans is an exceptional destination with unique entertainment, cuisine, and music offerings.
 With tons of exciting sights and events to explore, it’s a place that travelers cannot afford to miss out on.
-Whether you’re into history or the arts, cuisine, or tunes, New Orleans has got you covered.
+New Orleans has got you covered whether you’re into history or the arts, cuisine, or tunes.

 The top 10 things to do in New Orleans include exploring City Park’s greenery, joining a haunted historical tour group, strolling around the French Quarter district, savoring some tasty local dishes, indulging in Mardi Gras celebrations, admiring Garden District views on foot, grooving to jazz beats at clubs and bars, enjoying scenic riverboat cruises along Mississippi River, attending National WWII Museum exhibits with your family/friends, and taking adventurous swamp tours by boats.

-By visiting New Orleans and experiencing these activities, tourists can create unforgettable memories that will stay forever engraved in their hearts.
-The atmosphere is laid-back yet friendly & warm, thus welcoming people from every corner of the world.
+By visiting New Orleans and experiencing these activities, tourists can create unforgettable memories forever engraved in their hearts.
+The atmosphere is laid-back yet friendly & warm, thus welcoming people worldwide.